kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/03-managing-your-direct-debits/articles/01-how-do-i-set-up-direct-debits/content.md

+# Managing your Direct Debits
-# How do I set up Direct Debits?
+## How do I set up Direct Debits?
 When you set up a Direct Debit, you give a company permission to take regular payments from your account.
 You might use Direct Debits to pay for a monthly subscription like the gym, or to pay your phone or energy bill.

 ### Find your Wise account details